Nitinsoni03062024/Nitin.soni/_posts/2024-6-14-Open-Stack.md

    > -  **This services is must after nove installtion**

-1. **KeyStone :-** Provide identity and authentication for all OpenStack Services
+3. **KeyStone :-** Provide identity and authentication for all OpenStack Services

-2. **Galnce :-** This provide the compute iamges repository, all instance launch from glance images
+4. **Galnce :-** This provide the compute iamges repository, all instance launch from glance images

-3. **Neutron :-** This is responable for provisioing the virtual physical network that the compute instacne connecct to on boot,
+5. **Neutron :-** This is responable for provisioing the virtual physical network that the compute instacne connecct to on boot,

-4.**Placement :-**  This is tracking for inventroy available in a cloud AND assisting which provide og those will be used when creating virtual machine
+6. **Placement :-**  This is tracking for inventroy available in a cloud AND assisting which provide og those will be used when creating virtual machine

 **How work NOVA**

 ![This is a Image of NOVA](../images/howworknova.png)

-5. **Block Storage Service (CINDER)**
+7. **Block Storage Service (CINDER)**

 Block storage, object storage and file storage service is called Cinder in OpenStack.